The Aachen Total Artificial Heart ReinHeart

 There are strict durability requirements for an artificial system that operates continuously without the option for repairs after implantation.
 The durability of the crucial components of the ReinHeart has been proven in extensive laboratory tests.
 These results can be contributed to the unique drive design.
 Additionally, the size and fit of the system has been optimized in anatomical studies.

 The current priority is to validate these results through prolonged chronic in-vivo experiments as well as extensive full system durability tests.
 Based on the in-vivo results, a flow control system and the design of the external components will be completed.
-The first-in-man clinical trial is planned for 2015.

 Figure 3: Implantation of the Aachen TAH in a calf